How Contact Centers Can Adopt a Concierge Approach

 Analysts and market experts have been saying for years now that we’re in the Age of the Customer and with the accelerating pace of advancements across technology and communication channels, we’ve really entered the Age of the Digital Customer.
 Exceptional customer experience– across all communication channels – is essential for the digital consumer.
 And while this omni-channel approach has been widely known and accepted across enterprise environments, most organizations still struggle to provide a complete omni-channel experience.
 Siloed operations, manual processes and inflexible, legacy systems present significant barriers.
 Pair this with rapidly evolving technologies, communication channels, and customer behaviors and expectations and it’s no wonder many organizations feel they’re behind the omni-channel curve.

-Digitally native millenials have paved the way as early adopters of self-servicing communication channels; influencing companies to offer support across email, text, social media, and live chat – But recent studies have found that Baby Boomers and Gen-Xers alike, heavily influenced by ever-connected millennials, are starting to follow suit and become more immersed in technology and connecting digitally as well.
+Digitally native millennials have paved the way as early adopters of self-servicing communication channels; influencing companies to offer support across email, text, social media, and live chat – But recent studies have found that Baby Boomers and Gen-Xers alike, heavily influenced by ever-connected millennials, are starting to follow suit and become more immersed in technology and connecting digitally as well.

 While many customers and demographics have their channel of choice, today’s customers expect to be able to easily transition between different channels as well – without having to start the dialogue or interaction all over again.
 By prioritizing an omni-channel approach, a customer inquiry can start via phone, move to chat, then wrap-up over text – all while maintaining the communication history across all channels and interactions.

 What to implement: Adopt a customer experience strategy that puts omni-channel communications at the core, supported across the value chain by a flexible low-code approach.
 When speed to market and compliance is critical, adopting a cloud strategy with a low-code application platform is essential.
 Today’s contact centers need to curate unique, personalized customer experience across every touchpoint.
-Off the shelf solutions are unable to adapt as quickly or provide the customization required in order to compete in today’s digital landscape.
+Off the shelf solutions are unable to adapt as quickly or provide the customization required to compete in today’s digital landscape.

 2. Master the customer journey by creating one holistic view of the customer.

 With so many data-rich systems and communication channels, contact centers need to know what to do with the information they’re receiving across all interactions, at every stage of the customer journey, and act on that information in real-time.
-Contact centers are transforming to support chat, social media, voice, text, and other emerging channels.
+Contact centers are digitally transforming to support chat, social media, voice, text, and other emerging channels.
 As these channels begin to handle more transactional requests, the customer interactions handled by agents will become more complex.

 Customers expect you to know them better than they know themselves.

 According to one study, 72% of customers expect a support agent to know who they are, what they’ve purchased, and have insight into their previous engagements.
-But siloed operations and agent tools, legacy systems, and fragmented processes present a huge challenge for enterprises looking to have that single source of truth when it comes to the customer journey.
+But siloed operations and agent tools, legacy systems, and fragmented business processes present a huge challenge for enterprises looking to have that single source of truth when it comes to the customer journey.

 Agents need to be empowered to best serve the customer, freeing them from having to reference multiple applications at a time or rely on “swivel chair applications”.
 As a result, this single view of the customer improves the agent experience and efficiency, delivering faster call resolution and improved customer engagement.
 Contact center managers benefit by faster onboarding of new hires, accelerating the agent’s time to productivity, and improving efficiency across the entire contact center environment.